House of Leaves: Tom Navidson

 Tom is described as Navidson's fraternal twin, the two brothers once being close but estranged for eight years for unknown reasons.
 A handyman by trade, Tom is said to be a contented underachiever with no fixed residence or attachments, as well as a recovering alcoholic.
 He is also described as comical and well-liked by all his acquaintances, in contrast to Navidson's cold professionalism.
 Much of this information is attributed to a supposed 900-page scholarly treatise analyzing the Navidson brothers as parallels to the Biblical brothers Esau and Jacob.
 Zampanò's text includes an entire chapter extending this analysis, but most of the text is destroyed without explanation.

 Arriving at the house to help Navidson measure its dimensions, Tom is said to have improved the family's relationships and mood during his presence.
-Tom extended his stay to assist in the hallway explorations and subsequent rescue, in which he camped alone for days in the maze to maintain radio contact, built an improvised pulley to assist in the rescue, and, ultimately, saved the Navidsons' children from the house at the cost of his own life.
+Tom extended his stay to assist in the hallway explorations and subsequent rescue, in which he camped alone for days in the maze to maintain radio contact, built an improvised pulley to assist in the rescue, and, ultimately, saved the Navidsons' daughter from the house at the cost of his own life.